candoumbe/Pipelines/README.md

 ### 2. **Writing a pipeline file of some sort**

-Most of the time in YAML, the file that describes the steps required to build a project are providers specific.
+Most of the time in YAML, the file that describes the steps required to build a project is provider specific.
 So even though you can write YAML, knowing how to write an Azure DevOps pipeline does not really help when it comes to writing a pipeline for GitHub Actions.

 ## The solution

 [Nuke] is a library written by [Matthias Koch] that helps to create builds.

 This project offers an opinionated way at writing pipelines by giving a set of components (more on that later) with the following benefits :

 1. no need to go your code management tool to set up your project CI/CD.
 2. no more YAML file : yeah YAML is great but the tooling is not great and the structure itself is error-prone.